lue-bird/elm-state-interface/README.md

 The Elm Architecture with its model, view, msg, update, sub, cmd, task can be reduced down to state and interface, making it simpler, safer and more declarative.

-#### the ideas
-- cmds, tasks, subs and view are combined into one view/subscriptions-like `state -> Interface state`.
+cmds, tasks, subs and view are combined into one view/subscriptions-like `state -> Interface state` which means

-  Now actions are not tied to a specific event happening but to a specific state
+- actions (like changing the url) aren't tied to a specific event happening but to a specific state
-- Instead of the update casing on the relevant state+event combination, the event itself holds all the relevant state.
-  Don't worry, even if the interface responds late, the state information will be up to date

-#### the extras
-- an event type only exists as an optional intermediate type (still highly recommended, though most of the time)
-- update is part of the interface via [`BrowserApp.map`](https://package.elm-lang.org/packages/lue-bird/elm-state-interface/1.0.0/BrowserApp#map)
+- update is part of the interface (having an intermediate event type is optional but often useful)
+- when updating based on an event, there's no need to case on the relevant state.
+(Either use the state from the `case` in the interface in an inner update, or safely include the state in the event)

 The classic counter example: